-So, I started taking notes about what we did and what others asked us about.
+So, I started taking notes about what we did and what others asked us.

 The result is this guidebook presented as a list of things to do.

-Some I wish I had known before starting, while others became relevant a year or two later in.
+Some I wish I had known before starting, while others became relevant a year or two later.

 A lot of them seem obvious now, but we had to discover them ourselves.
-I think this time would have been better spent on the actual complexity of running the marketplace. within our niche.
+It would have been more productive to spend this time on the actual complexity of running the marketplace within our niche.

 Since I am the technical co-founder, the lessons are somewhat biased towards others in a technical role.
-But, that doesn’t make them irrelevant for business co-founders though.
+But that doesn’t make them irrelevant for business co-founders.

 The objective of this guidebook is to be a shortcut.

-The lessons here are less than obvious at the start but you would have eventually learnt them yourself.
+The lessons here are less than obvious at the start, but you would have eventually learned all of them yourself.

-So, my aim is to inform you about those lessons in advance.
-That way you wont have to waste time learning about things that aren’t core to your business.
+I aim to inform you about those lessons in advance.
+That way, you won’t have to waste time learning about things that aren’t core to your business.

-It assumes that while you might be a first-time marketplace founder, you aren’t completely new to working at or running a startup.
+It assumes that while you might be a first-time marketplace founder, you aren’t entirely new to working at or running a startup.
 For example:

-The lessons in each chapter are ordered by the stage at which they’d be useful.
-The first lessons for each chapter are most effective if you know them before you begin, followed by ones that you should do at the start, etc.
+The lessons in each chapter are put in order by the stage at which they become relevant.
+The first lessons for each chapter are most effective if you know them before you begin, followed by ones to do near the start, and so on.